LuisRdz2086/pibot-glass-detection/README.md

 This sub-project adapts the 'FakeMix Augmentation Improves Transparent Object Detection' approach.
 Modifications are made to enable CPU execution and to alter the output to the inferred image.

 - **Original Repository**: [yangcaoai/fanet](https://github.com/yangcaoai/fanet)
-- **Modifications**: Adapted for CPU execution and changed output format.
+- **Modifications**: Integration with an external dataset, Adapted for CPU execution and changed output format.
 - **Note**: Pre-trained models have been removed to reduce the file size.

 ## 3. Implicit Depth